SoftwareAG/c8y-docs/content/microservice-sdk/java-bundle/developing-microservice.md

 To upload a microservice to the server you need to configure the following properties:

 * url - Mandatory URL that will be used for deployment.
 Empty by default.
-* username - Mandatory tenant ID and user name used for authorization.
+* username - Mandatory tenant ID and username used for authorization.
 Empty by default.
 * password - Mandatory password used for authorization.
 Empty by default.
 * name - Optional name of the uploaded application.
 By default it is the same as `package.name` property or `artifactId` if `package.name` is not provided.
 * skipMicroserviceUpload (alias `skip.microservice.upload`) - Controls if the microservice upload should be skipped.
 True by default so for the goal to work it needs to be set to `false`)